bytex-solutions/snamp/docs/updating.md

 cellar                       | 3.0.3            | x         | karaf-cellar-3.0.3      | Karaf clustering
 syslog-adapter-feature       | 1.0.0            | x         | snamp                   | Syslog Adapter Karaf Feature
 ```
-Select SNAMP Resource Adapter which you want to upgrade.
+Select SNAMP Resource  which you want to upgrade.
 Let it be `SNMP Resource Adapter`.

 The first, you should uninstall it: